ryman1/keeweb-wiki/YubiKey.md

 Yubico: https://www.yubico.com/products/services-software/personalization-tools/oath/

-KeeWeb is using [ykman](https://github.com/Yubico/yubikey-manager#yubikey-manager-cli), YubiKey Manager CLI, a tool developed by Yubico to access YubiKey OATH application.
+KeeWeb is using [ykman](https://github.com/Yubico/yubikey-manager#yubikey-manager-cli), YubiKey Manager CLI, a tool developed by Yubico to access the YubiKey OATH application.
 If you don't have it installed, KeeWeb will show the installation instructions.

 YubiKey OATH is usually protected with a password, which is managed by `ykman`.
 If you don't have it saved there, KeeWeb will show an error.